wso2/k8s-api-operator/scenarios/scenario-1/README.md

 - Then the backend service (exposed k8s service) will be exposed as a managed API in the Kubernetes cluster

  ***Important:***
-> Follow the main README and deploy the apim-operator and configuration files.
+> Follow the main README and deploy the api-operator and configuration files.
 Make sure to set the analyticsEnabled to "true" and deploy analytics secret with credentials to analytics server and certificate, if you want to check analytics.

  ##### Deploying the sample backend service